 How much you pay for Xanax will depend on more than just your Medicare coverage.

-You’ll also need to take into account your pharmacy and any discounts you might be eligible for.
+You’ll also need to consider the pharmacy that you use and any discounts you might be eligible for.
 Plus, you’ll need to note whether your prescription is for the brand name (Xanax) or whether you can take the generic form (alprazolam).

-Taking the generic form can save you a lot of money.
+Taking the generic form can save you money.
 Plus, your Medicare Advantage or Part D plan’s formulary is much more likely to cover it than the brand name.

 As you can see from the example, the biggest price difference is between the name brand and the generic version.

-You’ll generally be able to take the generic, unless your doctor has specified some reason you can’t.
+You’ll generally be able to take the generic unless your doctor has specified a reason you cannot.
 Often, your pharmacist will automatically give you a generic form of a prescription.
 They also might call your doctor to check if the generic can be used.

-Taking generic alprazolam and using Medicare coverage is a really affordable way to get your Xanax prescription.
+Taking generic alprazolam and using Medicare coverage is an affordable way to get your Xanax prescription.

-If you don’t have Medicare Advantage or a Part D plan, taking advantage of pharmacy and store coupons for alprazolam can also greatly reduce the cost to you.
+If you do not have Medicare Advantage or a Part D plan, taking advantage of pharmacy and store coupons for alprazolam can also greatly reduce your costs.
 Pharmacy discounts are generally only for the cash price, so you can’t use them together with your Medicare plan.
 To better understand how discounts that you may be eligible for work, talk with your pharmacist.

 You might also consider using a mail-order pharmacy.
-You can save time and money this way — you won’t have to make trips to the pharmacy and costs are often much lower.
+You can save time and money this way — you will not have to make trips to the pharmacy and costs are often much lower.

 You can take Xanax in liquid or pill form.
 Your dosage can vary depending on how your body responds to the medication.
-People commonly take 0.25-mg doses two or three times per day.
-Your dosage might be lowered or raised until you and your doctor find the amount that helps you the most.
+People commonly take a 0.25-mg dose two or three times per day.
+Your dosage might be lowered or raised until you and your doctor find the amount that works best for you.

 You need a prescription to get any benzodiazepines, including Xanax, and you’ll need to be careful to take only the dosage prescribed to you.

-Other benzodiazepines you might be prescribed for anxiety or panic include:
+Other benzodiazepines you might be prescribed for anxiety or panic disorder include:

-If Xanax doesn’t work for you or if you experience side effects, your doctor might have you try another benzodiazepine instead.
+If Xanax does not work for you or if you experience side effects, your doctor might have you try another benzodiazepine.

 - Medicare offers Xanax coverage through Part D and many Medicare Advantage plans.